merry-berry-acai/docs/README.md

   - Digital wallets (Apple Pay, Google Pay)
 - **Order Confirmation:** After a successful transaction, users receive an email confirmation and receipt.

-### 💰 Promo Codes & Discounts

-**Feature:**
-Customers can apply promo codes to receive discounts during checkout.

-**Details:**

-- **Discount Validation:** The system checks if a promo code is:
-  - Valid (active within its start and end date).
-  - Eligible for the cart total (e.g., a $10-off code might require a $50+ purchase).
-  - Applicable to specific items (e.g., "Get 20% off all smoothies, but not snacks").
-- **Automatic Discount Application:** If the promo code is valid, the system deducts the discount from the total price.
-- **Error Handling:** If a code is invalid or expired, users get a clear message explaining why it cannot be applied.

-### ⭐ User Reviews & Ratings

-**Feature:**
-Customers can leave feedback on menu items by submitting a star rating and written review.

-**Details:**

-- **Rating System:** Users can assign a 1 to 5-star rating to each menu item.
-- **Review Submission:** Customers can provide comments on their experience (e.g., "Great smoothie, but a bit too sweet!").
-- **Review Storage:** All reviews are stored in the Reviews Collection, linked to both:
-  - The user who submitted the review
-  - The menu item being reviewed
-- **Public Visibility:** Reviews appear on the menu item’s page for other customers to see.

 ### 🔐 Authentication (JWT & OAuth2)